THE RACE IS NOT TO THE SWIFT

 28 and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are,

 29 that no flesh should glory in His presence.

 Like Solomon, it is indeed wisdom to realize early in life that “The race is not to the swift, nor the battle to the strong, nor bread to the wise, nor riches to men of understanding, nor favour to men of skill; but time and chance happen to them all.”
 (Eccl.
 9:11 NKJV).

-While we must diligent employ or harness the gifts, talents, skills, or resources that God has given us to fulfil our God-given dreams, visions, callings or purposes in life; however, we must ultimately rely upon or trust in God for success, and not in our skills, abilities or efforts (Prov.
+While we must diligently employ or harness the gifts, talents, skills, or resources that God has given us to fulfill our God-given dreams, visions, callings, or purposes in life; however, we must ultimately rely upon or trust in God for success, and not in our skills, abilities or efforts (Prov.
 16:33, 21:31).